Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Service Animals

-KHSC-KansasCOM is committed to providing individuals with disabilities full and equal access to services.
-Service animals are permitted in all areas of the KHSC-KansasCOM campus that are open to the public, provided the service animal does not pose a direct threat or fundamentally alter KHSC-KansasCOM’s operations or procedures.
+KHSU-KansasCOM is committed to providing individuals with disabilities full and equal access to services.
+Service animals are permitted in all areas of the KHSU-KansasCOM campus that are open to the public, provided the service animal does not pose a direct threat or fundamentally alter KHSU-KansasCOM’s operations or procedures.

 A service animal is a dog that is individually trained to do work or perform tasks for a disabled person.
 Dogs that solely provide companionship, comfort, and/or emotional support are not service animals under the Americans with Disabilities Act and therefore are not allowed on-campus.